LaifsV1/YUP/README.md

 This tool performs automatic checking of simple program-correctness proofs of functional programs through inductive and equational reasoning.

+Proofs are written in a language designed to look more like hand-written proofs.

 For details on how the Checker works, read the [notes](/notes.pdf).

 ## Compiling